Two A Rated Leander ISD High Schools, Three TEA Domains, and One Real Question for Buyers

-I have worked with buyers in the Leander ISD corridor for years, and the Vista Ridge vs Leander High question comes up at least once a month.
-Here is how I break it down.
+I have worked with buyers up and down the LISD corridor for years, and the Vista Ridge vs Leander High question shows up a lot.
+So lets walk through it the way I would on a buyer consult, with the actual numbers in front of us.

 Leander High vs Vista Ridge: Quick Comparison